sleak-lbl/weekly-emails/items/nugmtg.md

-### Save the Date: NERSC User Group Annual Meeting Set for August 17
+### Register for the NERSC User Group Annual Meeting on August 17

-Mark your calendars for the annual meeting of the NERSC User Group (NUG), which will be held online on Monday, August 17.
-More details on the schedule of events are forthcoming.
+Registration is now open for the NERSC User Group Annual Meeting, which is being held online on Monday, August 17.
+An agenda for the meeting is published, and includes time for short user talks. **If you are interested in speaking, please include an abstract when you fill out your registration form.**

+For more information and to register please see <https://www.nersc.gov/users/NUG/annual-meetings/nug-2020/>.